Gorgonia ventalina: Description

 G. ventalina is a fan-shaped colonial coral with several main branches and a latticework of linking smaller branches.
-The skeleton is composed of calcite and gorgonion, a collagen-like compound.
+The skeleton is composed of calcite and gorgonin, a collagen-like compound.
 The calyces in which the polyps are embedded are in two rows along the branches.
 Many of the smaller branches are compressed in the plane of the fan, which distinguishes this species from the Venus sea fan (Gorgonia flabellum).
 It often has small accessory fans growing out sideways from the main fan.
 It grows to 1.5 m (5 ft) tall and is variable in colour, being whitish, yellow, or pale purple.
 The main branches are often purple and the fan is orientated at right angles to the current.

 Distribution and habitat

 The purple sea fan is found in the western Atlantic and Caribbean, with a range extending from Bermuda and Florida and the Gulf of Mexico to Curaçao.
 It grows near the shore in shallow water in areas with strong wave action and on deeper outer reefs with strong currents down to a depth of about 15 m.